-To turn a feature off in earlier versions of Windows, you had to uninstall it completely from your computer.
-In this version of Windows, the features remain stored on your hard disk so you can turn them back on if you want to.
+In earlier versions of Windows, to turn a feature off you had to uninstall it completely from your computer.
+In this version of Windows, the features remain stored on your hard disk, so you can turn them back on if you want to.
 Turning off a feature does not uninstall the feature, and it does not reduce the amount of hard disk space used by Windows features.

 Some Windows features are grouped together in folders, and some folders contain subfolders with additional features.
-If a check box is partially checked or is dimmed, then some of the items inside the folder are turned on and some are turned off.
+If a check box is partially checked or appears dark, then some of the items inside the folder are turned on and some are turned off.
 To view the contents of a folder, double-click it.